davprog9/github-stars-pipeline/README.md

 # GitHub Gems: Driving Open-Source Investments With Data

-Welcome to the GitHub Gems project!
-This project hosts a data analytics pipeline that enables smarter investment decisions by measuring the popularity of open-source repos on Github.

-## Project Overview
+## Overview

-The goal of this project is to develop an efficient data pipeline that streamlines analytics, reduces manual effort, and enables deeper insights into the open-source ecosystem on GitHub.
+Our goal is to develop an efficient data pipeline that streamlines analytics, reduces manual effort, and enables deeper insights into the open-source ecosystem on GitHub.
 By leveraging modern data tools and best practices, such as dbt (data build tool) and Airflow, we aim to create a scalable and reliable solution for data-driven decision-making.

-# Important metrics
+## Important metrics
-We need to extract important metrics for our pipeline.
-Metrics are essential because they provide a comprehensive and quantifiable picture of an open source project's health, potential for growth, and alignment with investor objectives.
-This allows companies and individuals to make informed, strategic decisions about where to allocate resources for maximum impact and return.
+To optimize our pipeline, we are extracting.
+These metrics offer a detailed and measurable overview of an open-source project's health, growth potential, and overall performance.
+By analyzing these metrics, we can make informed decisions on resource allocation to maximize impact and efficiency.

-### Github Stars
+### Github Stars and Forks
 Github stars are important metrics that provide us an idea of how many people have saved a particular repository.

-### Forks
 GitHub forks are valuable indicators that show us how many people have copied a particular repository to work on independently.

 ### Contributors